 Reg’ostran Lands: Reg’ostrans were the ruling race of Kal when it was above the waves of the Northern Reach.
 Reg’ostrans have lost their home lands and have no cities of their own, they usually develop “nest“ communities within larger cities.

 Religion: Most Reg’ostrans pay little heed to the gods of Tharstelding and worship the elements of Draconspire; earth, fire, air, and water.
-Some Reg’ostrans have come to adopt the gods of Thatstelding, with special scorn for Rafar, cursing him for the destruction of their homeland.
-Glitanius is sometimes given special praise and worship for the well being of the Reg’ostran offspring.
-Reg’ostrans that migrate into Pax Thallos easily adapt to the worship of the Sand God.
+Some Reg’ostrans have come to adopt the gods of Thatstelding, with special scorn for Lenarsiz, cursing him for the destruction of their homeland.
+Glitanius is sometimes given special praise and worship for the well being of Reg’ostran offspring.
+Reg’ostrans that migrate into Pax Thallos sometimes adapt to the worship of the Sendar, the Sand God.